castellanosr/ajo-custom-gifts/pages/index.md

 ---
 layout: home
-title: Welcome
+title: Customized, Handcrafted Gifts
 permalink: /
 section: home
 intro_paragraph: >
-  Future retail site for A.J.
-Wells' Custom gifts.
+  Welcome to A. J. Wells’ custom gifts!
+We create high-quality, handcrafted gifts for any occasion.
+All of our products are one hundred percent customizable.
+Enjoy!

 ---